The following two objects and eight methods comprise the essential elements of the SQLite interface:

 SQLite has more than 225 APIs.
 However, most of the APIs are optional and very specialized and can be ignored by beginners.
 The core API is small, simple, and easy to learn.
 This article summarizes the core API.

-A separate document, The SQLite C/C++ Interface, provides detailed specifications for all of the various C/C++ APIs for SQLite.
+A separate document, The SQLite C/C++ Interface, provides detailed specifications for all C/C++ APIs for SQLite.
 Once the reader understands the basic principles of operation for SQLite, that document should be used as a reference guide.
 This article is intended as introduction only and is neither a complete nor authoritative reference for the SQLite API.

 Strictly speaking, the prepared statement object is not required since the convenience wrapper interfaces, sqlite3_exec or sqlite3_get_table, can be used and these convenience wrappers encapsulate and hide the prepared statement object.
 Nevertheless, an understanding of prepared statements is needed to make full use of SQLite.

 Note that the list of routines above is conceptual rather than actual.
 Many of these routines come in multiple versions.
 For example, the list above shows a single routine named sqlite3_open() when in fact there are three separate routines that accomplish the same thing in slightly different ways: sqlite3_open(), sqlite3_open16() and sqlite3_open_v2().
 The list mentions sqlite3_column() when in fact no such routine exists.
 The "sqlite3_column()" shown in the list is place holders for an entire family of routines to be used for extracting column data in various datatypes.

 Here is a summary of what the core interfaces do: